Christianity: explained or encountered?

 Christianity is a topic that will continue to be debated for years to come.
 However, to truly engage with God, we need to come to Him with simple childlike faith.
 Jesus said in Matthew 19:14, “Let the little children come to me, and do not hinder them, for the Kingdom of Heaven belongs to such as these.”
 After weighing up all the tough questions Christianity presents, we simply need to embrace God as our Father as we are His children.

-Then, episode 9, on December 3, deals with Sovereignty: Is God in absolute control?
+Episode 9 deals with Sovereignty: Is God in absolute control?
 Host Krish Kandiah looks at how God could allow genocide, sickness and terrorism, along with a fresh panel (Andy Flannagan, Tiffany Buhler, Luke Taylor and Stephen Sutton).

 What viewers are saying about Questioning Christianity